 For a great view of the beach in a partially enclosed deck head over to the Siren Canteen at the base of the main lifeguard tower.
 The path up to the café is steeper than 1:12 (the ratio of a ramp that meets accessibility codes) but it is easily manageable in a motorized wheelchair; there is very limited accessible seating at the tables.

 Across the entrance road from the central parking lot, a short path and bridge over a creek leads to a snack bar and restaurant, and, one block east, to the town's shops, restaurants, galleries, and small grocery store.
 There are no sidewalks and many of the businesses have steps.

 The facilities listed below meet all of our access criteria unless otherwise noted.

 Two beach wheelchairs (not self-operated) are available to loan for free.
 Advance arrangements are suggested since you will need an access code for the locker where they are stored; adjacent to the accessible parking spaces in the center lot, and cell reception at the beach may be limited.
 Reserve by calling the accessibility program manager at 415-561-4958.
 If you haven’t made a reservation and a lifeguard is on duty (May to mid-September), they may be able to retrieve it.
 Beach chairs can only be used while visiting Stinson Beach, NPS property, and they cannot be taken away from the park to use elsewhere.

 The park has three paved lots that all have designated accessible spaces.
 The center lot is the closest to the beach access pathway.

-Accessible tables are at the center parking lot, between the northern and center lot and at the southernmost end; there is one table that has several wheelchair spaces .
+Accessible tables are at the center parking lot, between the northern and center lot and at the southernmost end; there are a few tables with several wheelchair spaces at them.